Thomas-debuger/11401_CS203A/Assignment/README.md

 # Announcement

-### I’ve uploaded several data structures assignments here, and they are intended to be completed in Visual Studio Code.
+### I’ve uploaded several data structures assignments here, and they are intended to be completed in Visual Studio Code or hand-writing.
 ---
 ### AssignmentII: